fogleman/density/README.md

 | -lng | 1 | CSV column index of longitude values |
 | -zoom | 18 | Zoom level to use for binning points |

+Just run the loader whenever you need to insert more data.

 ### Serving Tiles

 Once the data is loaded into Cassandra, the tile server can be run for rendering tiles on the fly.